yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/data/BiddableAdGroupCriterion.md

  <tr>
   <td>userStatus</td>
   <td>enum <a href="./UserStatus.md">UserStatus</a></td>
-  <td>Status of ad that been set.<br>* If there is no designation, all ads in all condition will return./td>
+  <td>Ad distribution status which is set by user.<br>* If there is no designation, all ad distribution statuses are included in filtering condition.</td>
   <td>yes</td>
   <td>-</td>
   <td>Requirement</td>